| The San Angel Inn |

 flavors blended amazingly well.

 Dessert was Mexican flan.
 I've never been sure exactly how Mexican flan is different from flan from other parts of the world.
-This flan was okay.
 Not fantastic, not amazing, just okay.
 It suited the purpose, and cooled our mouths down from the beating it took from the poblanos and the jalapenos and other peppers in the main meal.

 No comments: